 You get to pair your unlocked phone with any number of service providers.
 It’s not unlike buying a personal computer and deciding which internet provider you’d like.
 In essence, it’s as simple as placing the SIM card into the phone and you’re just about set.

 If there’s one thing that an unlocked phone gives you, it’s flexibility.
 Need to cancel your service?
 Want to switch to another company because of a promotional rate plan?
 Owning an unlocked phone lets you do just that, and without breaking any agreements or getting sacked with fees.

 If there’s a second thing that an unlocked phone gives you, it’s freedom.
 Heading overseas or out of the country for a bit?
 Take out your SIM card and put in a local carrier’s SIM for local data.
 Many of today’s unlocked phones even offer dual-SIM slots so you can hop between one carrier or another.
 This is perfect for those of us who might want two separate phone numbers, too.

-Lastly, going the unlocked route opens the door up to a much wider selection of phones.
+Lastly, and perhaps best of all, going the unlocked route opens the door up to a much wider selection of phones.
 Most people don’t realize that there are literally dozens of models to choose from which might work with their network provider.
-You are not confined to what’s offered in their retail store or on their website.
-Indeed, you can find plenty of devices which will work with your carrier.

 What else should I know?